-I decided to put some of my work at later draft stage through The Big Edit feedback session with one of our tutors.
-The session went like this: that’s good, that’s good, I love that, and – do you need that to make the story work – or is it really about x, this story?
+I decided to try out our team for myself!
+The coaching session went like this: that’s good, that’s good, I love that, and – do you need that to make the story work – or is it really about x, this story?

-The positive tutoring set my mind buzzing with possibilities, thanks to an ally who could see beyond the trees.
+The positive coaching set my mind buzzing with possibilities, thanks to an ally who could see beyond the trees.
 I left our session with an elegant streamlined concept, feeling excited, elated and – hell – actually liking myself.

 All writers are sensitive.
 It can be a good thing, it can be a bad thing, but it’s a thing.
 Naturally, we are susceptible to influence as part of that condition.
 I am likely to give a lot of weight and credence to what is said to me, particularly when it comes to the work.
 I am hungry to find my way.
 As Michael Ondaatje puts it: writers are always looking for the ‘next step’.
 Just be very careful where you step.

 At the heart of The Novelry is our positive coaching method.
 We offer a collaborative environment, not a competitive environment.
 We believe all of us, writers at all stages of their careers, are always learning their craft.
 We work as comrades.
 No creative writing coach should assume superiority, far better they expose their mistakes and help their fellows learn from where they’ve gone wrong than to dodge the difficult questions or issue divine diktats.
 We are all up to our necks in words in the early drafts of our novels, half-blind to the storyline.
 All stories are equal at this point.
 It takes a working writer to have the humility and sense to know that and to practise gentle, positive care.